Biomolecular Chemistry Course Information

 For more course information please visit the Learn @ UW website.

 Biomolecular Chemistry 503 is a three credit biochemistry course designed for students in the medical sciences.
 In addition to presenting basic biochemistry, this course gives emphasis to the medical and physiological implications of biochemistry and to human metabolism and its regulation.
 The course is taught on the assumption that you have mastered the basic concepts of prerequisite courses such as organic and general chemistry.
-Spring Semester M, W, F: Taught by John Denu, Christina Hull, Catherine Fox, Kathy Schlimgen, Valerie Holewinski and Graduate Student TAs.
+Spring Semester M, W, F; 9:55am Taught by John Denu, Christina Hull, Catherine Fox, Kathy Schlimgen, Valerie Holewinski and Graduate Assistants.
 (Catherine Fox Course Director.)

 Biomolecular Chemistry 504 is a two-credit biochemistry course including lab and discussions on basic principles of human biochemistry with an emphasis on modern biochemical techniques used professionally in research, clinical, and biotechnology laboratories.
 Labs include exercises in protein purification and characterization, enzymology, metabolism, DNA cloning, PCR analysis and immunochemistry.
-Spring Semester T, R and Summer M-R: Taught by Robert Fillingame, Kathy Schlimgen, Valerie Holwinski, and Gina Schuster.
-(Robert Fillingame Course Director.)
+Fulfills CALS capstone experience requirements for biology majors.
+Spring Semester T, R and Summer M-R: Taught by Deane Mosher &/or Robert Fillingame (professors), Kathy Schlimgen, Valerie Holewinski, and Gina Schuster.

 Biomolecular Chemistry 704 (Comprehensive Human Biochemistry) is a five credit course, taught to medical students in the first semester at the School of Medicine and Public Health, located in the Health Sciences Learning Center building.
 The course consists of usually 4-5 lectures weekly, seven problem-based exercises during the course of the semester, several clinical correlation presentations, and three exams.
 Fall Semester M-F: Taught by Jim Keck, Patricia Kiley, Robert Fillingame, John Audhya, Kathy Schlimgen and Valerie Holewinski.
 (Robert Fillingame Course Director.)